CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 ---
 layout: article
-title: “Navigating the Literary Landscape - Lessons from a Veteran Entrepreneur-Author”
+title: Navigating the Literary Landscape - Lessons from a Veteran Entrepreneur-Author
 date: 2024-03-01
 last_modified_at: 2024-03-01
 tags: entrepreneurship books